Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 - Students need to take MATH 142 and MATH 151 to proceed to some of the second year STAT and OPRE courses.

-Entry criteria for first-year courses
+Entry criteria for first year courses

-- Entry to MATH 177 requires at least 16 Level 3 NCEA Mathematics credits, including 12 credits of Calculus.
+- Entry to MATH 177 requires at least 16 AS credits NCEA level 3 Mathematics or Statistics, including AS 3.6 (differentiation, AS91578) and 3.7 (integration, AS91579) or MATH 141.
 Otherwise students are advised to take STAT 193.

-Phone: 04 463 5666
+Phone: 04-463 5666

 Social science researcher

 Statistics courses are taught within the School of Mathematics and Statistics, Cotton Building.

 Please note: the list below shows undergraduate-level courses only.
 For postgraduate courses, see the list of all Statistics courses.